Citigroup's Corbat faces tense analyst questions as he approaches exit

 Earlier in the day, Citigroup detailed a 34% decline in third-quarter profit as the coronavirus recession hurt its consumer bank.

 Its net income of $3.2 billion, or $1.40 per share, still topped analyst expectations of 93 cents per share.
-But the results were weaker than crosstown rival JPMorgan Chase & Co JPM.N, whose quarterly profit rose, and Citigroup’s management offered a bleaker outlook.
+But the results were weaker than crosstown rival JPMorgan Chase & Co, whose quarterly profit rose, and Citigroup’s management offered a bleaker outlook.

 “We are expecting a somewhat more muted and slower recovery in both unemployment and GDP through 2022,” Mason said.